 But if it wasn’t for American folk singer, Pete Seeger, the haunting lyrics to Bells of Rhymney would have remained an obscure poem by a Welsh miner turned poet called Idris Davies.

-He used this jobless period time for what he called, “the long and lonely self-tuition game”.
-He educated himself, spending his days in the local library.
+He used this period of unemployment to educate himself, something he called, “the long and lonely self-tuition game”.
+He would spend his days in the local library.
 He also started to write poetry, in both Welsh and English.
 His writing was influenced by the bitterness and hurt of the mining communities around him.

 Despite the vast wealth created by the country’s coal industry, Welsh people found themselves living in one of the most depressed areas of Europe with unemployment hitting 85 percent in places such as Abertillery during the early 1930s.
 The infant mortality rate doubled from 56.6 per 1000 children in 1930 to 118.8 in 1934.

 Davies was given encouragement to continue writing by the likes of Dylan Thomas and TS Eliot.
 It was Eliot, in 1938, who would publish his first collection of poems, Gwalia Deserta (Wasteland of Wales).
-This included a poem ‘XV‘ that was only 123 words long but managed to build a complex tapestry of the ways south Wales had been affected by the decline of mining.
+This included a poem ‘XV‘ that was only 123 words long but managed to create a tapestry of the various ways south Wales had been affected by the decline of mining.

 Here’s the original: